-NHTSA 164AL 22 07 / NHTSA FDLBAC 22 02: STATE DOH Forensic Toxicologist (TSRFT) and Preliminary Breath Testing

-Subrecipient: RI Department of Health Toxicology Lab
+NHTSA FDLBAC 23 02: RI Department of Health Forensic Toxicologist (TSRFT) and Preliminary Breath Testing Subrecipient: RI Department of Health Toxicology Lab

-Funding Source Budget Match Local Benefit
+Funding Source Budget Match Local Benefit Section 405D \$350,000.00 \$70,000.00 \$-

-Section 164AL \$243,586.39 N/A \$97,434.56

-Section 405D \$114,976.50 \$23,000.00 \$-

-OHS will reimburse 60% of the activities of a Traffic Safety Resource Forensic Toxicologist at the Rhode Island Department of Health, Forensics Laboratory.
-We will also support 40% of the activities of a forensic scientist and 100% of activities of a senior laboratory technician.
+OHS will reimburse 60% of the salary of a Traffic Safety Resource Forensic Toxicologist at the Rhode Island Department of Health, Forensics Laboratory.
+We will also support 40% of the salary of a forensic scientist and the full salary of a senior laboratory technician.

-This project supports overtime in HEALTH's Forensics Unit, the BATmobile deployments and Breath Analysis Section to calibrate Preliminary Breath Testers (PBT) to expand use of these instruments and to calibrate and set up Intoxilyzer 9000s in the lab.
+This project supports overtime in HEALTH's Forensics Unit, the BATmobile deployments and Breath Analysis Section to calibrate Preliminary Breath Testers to expand use of these instruments and to calibrate and set up Intoxilyzer 9000s in the lab.
 Also, to download data from these instruments for reporting to OHS and to conduct associated tasks that arise with the implementation of these instruments.
 The Sr. Lab Technician position was a completely new position funded solely by federal monies.
 This was never a state funded position.
 This FTE provides monthly data on breath alcohol cases from the 9000 units as part of the reporting module within the program.
-They maintain all PBT's for the federally funded DRE program and plays a critical role in transitioning the entire state to the new units purchased by federal funding.
+He maintains all PBT's for the federally funded DRE program and plays a critical role in transitioning the entire state to the new units purchased by federal funding.
 The lab technician duties are to implement, certify, and maintain monthly certification on the Intoxilyzer 9000 and PBT's, all purchased solely with federal funds.